Laravel-Backpack/docs/4.0/crud-fields.md

 To quickly publish a field blade file in your project, you can use ```php artisan backpack:publish crud/fields/field_name```.
 For example, to publish the number field type, you'd type ```php artisan backpack:publish crud/fields/number```

 >Please keep in mind that if you're using _your_ file for a field type, you're not using the _package file_.
 So any updates we push to that file, you're not getting them.
-In most cases, it's recommended you crate a custom field type for your use case, instead of overwriting default field types.
+In most cases, it's recommended you create a custom field type for your use case, instead of overwriting default field types.

 <a name="creating-a-custom-field-type"></a>
 ## Creating a Custom Field Type